-Falcon Oil & Gas Ltd. ("Falcon") is an oil and gas company engaged in the acquisition, exploration and development of unconventional oil and gas assets.
+Falcon Oil & Gas Ltd. ("Falcon") is an oil and gas company engaged in the exploration and development of unconventional oil and gas assets.
 Falcon's interests are located in Australia, Hungary, South Africa and Canada.
-The carrying value at 31 December 2017 of the Company's interest in Australia is \$39.6 million, while the Hungarian asset is nil due to a determination in 2014 that the estimated recoverable amount was insufficient to cover the carrying value of the asset.
+The carrying value at 31 December 2018 of the Company's interest in Australia is \$39.7 million, while the Hungarian asset is nil due to a determination in 2014 that the estimated recoverable amount was insufficient to cover the carrying value of the asset.
 For the South African interest, costs associated with the technical cooperation permits are expensed as incurred.

 Falcon is incorporated in British Columbia, Canada and headquartered in Dublin, Ireland.
-Falcon's Common Shares are traded on Toronto's TSX Venture Exchange ("TSX-V") (symbol: FO.V); AIM, a market operated by the London Stock Exchange (symbol: FOG) and ESM, a market regulated by the Irish Stock Exchange (symbol: FAC).
+Falcon's Common Shares are traded on Toronto's TSX Venture Exchange ("TSX-V") (symbol: FO.V); AIM, a market operated by the London Stock Exchange (symbol: FOG) and Euronext Growth, a market regulated by the Irish Stock Exchange plc, trading as Euronext Dublin (symbol: FAC).